alephium/docs/docs/dapps/events.md

 }
 ```

-In this example, an `AdminUpdated` event is emitted everytime `admin`
+In this example, an `AdminUpdated` event is emitted every time `admin`
 is updated.
 This information can be listened to by the off-chain
 applications to update their user interfaces or for auditing.